 Collect and Analyse Player Feedback

-- Steam Next Fest is a marketing opportunity, valuable testing ground, and a great way to capture meaningful feedback.
+- Steam Next Fest is a marketing opportunity, a valuable testing ground, and a great way to capture meaningful feedback.

 Incorporate feedback mechanisms